-Before assuming the project manager's role at DDMT, she performed the same role at the Seneca Army Depot in upstate New York where she conducted several remedial investigations and feasibility studies, and developed the remedial design cleanups.
+Before assuming the project manager's role at DDMT, she performed the same role at the Seneca Army Depot in upstate New York where she conducted several remedial investigations and feasibility studies, and developed the remedial design cleanups

 "At Seneca, we were dealing with many of the same issues we're facing here in Memphis," said Ms. Richards.
-"The two sites have a very similar profile.
-They're both on the National Priorities List (NPL) and are Base Realignment and Closure (BRAC) sites."
+"The two sites have a very similar profile They're both on the National Priorities List (NPL) and are Base Realignment and Closure (BRAC) sites."

-Ms. Richards also has experience as a project manager overseeing the development of environmental policies for the Office of the Deputy Under Secretary of Defense for Environmental Security in Washington.
+Ms. Richards also has experience as a project manager overseeing the development of environmental policies for the Office of the Deputy Under Secretary of Defense for Environmental Security in Washington site She also participates in a weekly conference call with the consultant, attends monthly project manager meetings and BCT meetings, and will participate at RAB meetings that involve technical presentations about the site to the community.

-In Memphis, Ms. Richards is in almost daily contact with Mr. Greg Underberg, the project manager for the environmental consultant, CH2M Hill, who is curtently investigating the site.
-She also participates in a weekly conference call with the consultant, attends monthly project manager meetings and BCT meetings, and will participate at RAB meetings that involve technical presentations about the site to the community.
+In Memphis, Ms Richards is in almost daily contact with Mr. Greg Underberg, the project manager for the environmental consultant, CH2M Hill, who is currently investigating the

-"Our first priority is the remedial investigation and risk assessment - we are quantifying what it is we're dealing with so we can be sure actions we take will reduce the health risks created by the Deport," said Ms. Richards.
+"Our first priority is the remedial investigation and risk assessment - we are quantifying what it is we're dealing with so we can be sure actions we take will reduce the health risks created by the Depot," said Ms. Richards.
 "Once that work is complete, we'll be working with the EPA to determine the appropriate action."

-When she's not in Memphis, Ms. Richards is at home with her husband and two children in Madison, Alabama.
-She's active in her church where she's a member of the choir and a frequent soloist, and she loves to play piano.
+When she's not in Memphis, Ms Richards is at home with her husband and two children in Madison, Alabama.
+She's active in her church where she's a member of the choir and a frequent soloist, and she loves to play piano

-"As a mother myself, I understand how people feel who live near these sites.
-People are concerned because they don't know what's there and how it might affect their lives and their children," said Ms. Richards.
+"As a mother myself, I understand how people feel who live near these sites People are concerned because they don't know what's there and how it might affect their lives and their children," said Ms. Richards.
 "My job is to find that out, and to do whatever is required to remediate this site.
 This community can be assured that I take my job very seriously."

-INTERVIEW WITH MONDELL WILLIAMS RAB CO-CHAIRMAN
+INTERVIEW WITH MONDELL WILLIAMS,

+RAB CO-CHAIRMAN